Where to Buy Lye in Singapore?

 The resultant solution (of water and lye) will be used to saponify base carrier oils or butters to make soap.
 Lye solution is colorless, odorless and feels slippery when it comes in direct contact with your skin.
 This happens because oils on your skin such as sebum are converted to soap.

 Note of precaution: ALWAYS pour lye slowly in small moderate amount into water, NEVER the other way round.
 Adding water to lye can cause a volcano-like reaction.

 Sodium Hydroxide (NaOH), also known as lye, is an essential ingredient in the soap making process.
 When sodium hydroxide beads or flakes are mixed with a liquid, a lye solution is created.
 This solution, when mixed with fats and oils, will cause a chemical reaction called saponification.
 The result of saponification is beautiful handmade soap.

-So what is Lye or Sodium Hydroxide?
-Sodium Hydroxide is also known as lye and caustic soda.
+Sodium hydroxide is also known as caustic soda.
 Chemically, it is an inorganic compound with a formula NaOH (the compound consisting of sodium cations Na+ and hydroxide anions OH−)

 A solution of sodium chloride is electrolyzed and sodium hydroxide is made around the cathode, where water is reduced to hydrogen gas and hydroxide ion.
 The hydrogen is released and the hydroxide bonds with the sodium to make sodium hydroxide. .